amertens/registry_simulations/README.md

 ## Notes
 - The deterministic Q function (which encodes the setting of the probability of the outcome dementia deterministically to 1 once death, the competing event, has occurred) is built into the updates to the ltmle package, found in the repo.
-The exact code used for this can be found here: [Ltmle/Augmentation/event_node_manipulator.R](https://github.com/amertens/registry_simulations/blob/main/Ltmle/Augmentation/prepare_Ltmle.R) and is padted below:
+A simple reproducible example of using a deterministic Q function within LTMLE is given in the 12_example_detQ_function_use.R script, and the exact code used for this can be found here: [Ltmle/Augmentation/prepare_Ltmle.R](https://github.com/amertens/registry_simulations/blob/main/Ltmle/Augmentation/prepare_Ltmle.R) and is pasted below:

     ## Deterministic Q function -- creates function indicating that competing risk event means that no event can happen

     dq <- function(data, current.node, nodes, called.from.estimate.g){

         death.index <- grep(paste0(name_comp.event, "_"),names(data))

         if(length(death.index)==0)stop("No death/terminal event node found")

         hist.death.index <- death.index[death.index < current.node]

         if(length(hist.death.index)==0)

             return(NULL)

         else{

-            is.deterministic <- Reduce("+",lapply(data[,hist.death.index,drop=FALSE],
-                                                  function(dd){x=dd;x[is.na(dd)] <- 0;x}))>=1
+            is.deterministic <- Reduce("+",lapply(data[,hist.death.index,drop=FALSE], function(dd){x=dd;x[is.na(dd)] <- 0;x}))>=1

             is.deterministic[is.na(is.deterministic)] <- FALSE

             list(is.deterministic=is.deterministic, Q.value=0)

         }

     }

 - When using undersmoothed penalized regressions, we selected the lambda value by choosing the minimum penalization (i.e., the largest lambda value) across a range of candidate values that did not cause the algorithm to crash.
 The exact code used for this can be found on lines 80-96 here: Ltmle/Augmentation/ltmle.glmnet.R